Nefertiti Bust: Locations in Germany

 The bust has been in Germany since 1913, when it was shipped to Berlin and presented to James Simon, a wholesale merchant and the sponsor of the Amarna excavation.
 It was displayed at Simon's residence until 1913, when Simon lent the bust and other artifacts from the Amarna dig to the Berlin Museum.
 Although the rest of the Amarna collection was displayed in 1913–14, the bust was kept secret at Borchardt's request.
 In 1918, the museum discussed the public display of the bust, but again kept it secret at the request of Borchardt.
 It was permanently donated to the museum in 1920.
 In 1923, the bust was revealed to the public in Borchardt's writings; in 1924, it was displayed to the public as part of the Egyptian Museum of Berlin.
 The bust created a sensation, swiftly becoming a world-renowned icon of feminine beauty and one of the most universally recognised artifacts to survive from Ancient Egypt.
 The bust was displayed in Berlin's Neues Museum on Museum Island until the museum was closed in 1939; with the onset of World War II, Berlin museums were emptied and artifacts moved to secure shelters for safekeeping.
-Initially stored in the cellar of the Prussian Governmental Bank, the bust was moved in the autumn of 1941 to the tower of a flak bunker in Berlin.
+Initially stored in the cellar of the Prussian Governmental Bank, the bust was moved in the autumn of 1941 to Zoo Tower, a flak bunker in Berlin.
 The Neues Museum suffered bombings in 1943 by the Royal Air Force.
 On 6 March 1945, the bust was moved to a German salt mine at Merkers-Kieselbach in Thuringia.

 In March 1945, the bust was found by the American Army and given over to its Monuments, Fine Arts and Archives branch.
 It was moved to the Reichsbank in Frankfurt and shipped in August to the U.S. Central Collecting Point in Wiesbaden, where it was put on public display beginning in 1946.
 It remained on display at the Museum Wiesbaden for ten years before being transferred in 1956 to West Berlin, where it was exhibited at the Dahlem Museum.
 As early as 1946, East Germany (German Democratic Republic) pressed for the return of the bust to Museum Island in East Berlin, where it had been displayed before the war.
 In 1967, the bust was moved to the Egyptian Museum in the Charlottenburg borough of Berlin and remained there until 2005, when it was moved to the Altes Museum.
 The bust returned to the Neues Museum as its centerpiece when the museum reopened in October 2009.